Photo credit: Steve Harper

 The Power and Strength of Diversity & Inclusion

-Join Cluster 8 Ngā Manu Ᾱwhina for a powerful, full-day cluster event with internationally recognised inclusive education expert Dr Shelley Moore.
-This engaging professional learning experience is designed for all educators and professionals committed to building stronger, more inclusive learning communities.
+On 3 June 2026, Cluster 8 Ngā Manu Ᾱwhina hosted a powerful, full-day cluster event with internationally recognised inclusive education expert Dr Shelley Moore.

 -